drelhaj/OsmanReadability/README.md

 [El-Haj, M., and Rayson.
 "OSMAN - A Novel Arabic Readability Metric".
 10th edition of the Language Resources and Evaluation Conference (LREC'16).
 May 2016.
 Portoroz, Slovenia.] http://www.lancaster.ac.uk/staff/elhaj/docs/elhajlrec2016Arabic.pdf

+<h3>New!!</h3>
+The code now uses Farasa https://github.com/qcri/FarasaSegmenter to add in diacritics, which works on both Windows and Linux.
+I've updated the code to use a RegEx word and sentence splitter instead of Stanford as many users complained having problems running Stanford Segmenter.
+The system is now available as a GUI runnable file.

 <h3>How to run</h3>
 You can download the latest release "runnable.zip" and unzip the file contents into a directory then double click Osman.jar to run the system, which will open a in a Graphical User Interface (GUI) window, so no programming needed.